 It was then expounded by this study that 61% of Baby Boomers dress more casually, even for occasions when formalwear is needed.
 This is driven as well by the expression of social acceptance of casual dressing by the younger generation.
 The office, which used to be a suit-and-tie setting, now turned into a place of freedom of expression.

 One of the areas where this is greatly impacted is the sneakers, as it has experienced extremely strong growth.
 The sales of sneakers in the high fashion market reached $3.4 billion, thrice more than in 2009.
 Price points are not a major issue as well since 83% of high-fashion consumers are willing to splurge more than $336 on sneakers.
-Some of the luxury brands that have joined the casual sneakers game are as follows:
+Some of the luxury brands that have joined the casual shoes game are as follows:

 Along with the rise of athleisure also gave rise to the sports luxe trend.
 Based on an article in The Wall Street Journal in 2015, luxury casual sneakers dominate e-commerce sites like Mr. Porter and Barney's New York.